 2. Additional information

-If you set up a team in the Workplace Challenge Service, you may invite colleagues who have not yet joined by providing their email addresses which will be used to send them an invitation to join the Workplace Challenge and your team.
+If you set up a team in the Workplace Activity Tracker Service, you may invite colleagues who have not yet joined by providing their email addresses which will be used to send them an invitation to join the Workplace Activity Tracker and your team.
 If you contact us or participate in a survey or contest, we collect the information you submit, such as your name, contact information, and message.

 3. Information from third-party services

 If you choose to connect your account on the Workplace Activity Tracker Service to your account on another service, we may receive information from the other service.
 You can stop sharing the information from the other service with us by removing our access to that other service.
 These connections to third-party services can be managed in the account settings (my dashboard > settings)

 If you choose to use the GPS tracking system within the App your device will collect data to estimate a variety of metrics like the number of steps you take, your distance travelled, and points earned.
 When save that activity the data recorded on your device is transferred from your device to our servers.

 5. Usage information

 When you access or use the Workplace Activity Tracker Service, we receive certain usage data.
 This includes information about your interaction with the Service, for example when you create or log into your account, log activity or connect to a third-party service.